Pushword/Pushword/packages/docs/content/roadmap.md

 ## TODO Extension

+- [ ] FacebookManager (post from facebook and show last facebook status)
 - [ ] Flat: Transform markdown link to page link (useful for navigate in docs from editor)
 - [ ] Flat: Throw error when the content is more up to date in database... add export (and maintain ID)
 - [ ] Wordpress To Pushword/Core (and vice versa)